 How do you know if a contact is interested in you?

-But how do you prevent your qualified contacts from unsubscribing from your database and how do you get them to open your email and engage with your brand?
+It's pretty simple: if someone spontaneously asks to receive emails from you, it's pretty clear that they're interested in the information your company can provide.
+But how do you prevent your qualified contacts from unsubscribing from your database, and how, conversely, do you get them to open your email and engage with your brand?

 Provide added value in your emails

 This is where many companies fail.
-It's easier for a company or marketer to focus on what they want the potential customer to know or do than on what they actually want to learn or see.
+It's easier for a company or a marketer to focus on what they want a potential customer to know or do, rather than on what they actually want to learn or see.
+But what percentage of your prospects are ready to take this step after an emailing?
+As a general rule, only a very small percentage of contacts are ready to make a purchase after receiving an emailing.
+To avoid this, every time you send an email to your contacts, ask yourself these questions:

 • What does my prospect really want at this stage of the buying cycle?